jasondoze/pantera/notes/allNotes.md

 # Big O notation
 Big O analogy: Let's say you're making dinner for the family.
 O is the process of following a recipe, and n is the number of times you follow a recipe.
 O- you make one dish that everyone eats whether they like it or not.
 You follow one recipe from top to bottom, then serve (1recipe). <-- How I grew up O(n) - you make individual dishes for each person.
 You follow a recipe from top to bottom for each person in the family (recipe times the number of people in the family).
 O(n^2) - you make individual dishes redundantly for every person.
 You follow all recipes for each person in your family (recipe times the number of people squared).
 O (log n) - you break people into groups according to what they want and make larger portions.
 You make one dish for each group (recipe times request)

+We use big-Θ notation to asymptotically bound the growth of a running time to within constant factors above and below.
+Sometimes we want to bound from only above.

 <br>

 ## 6.14.22